Bhaskers-Blu-Org1/appid-spring-boot-starter/README.md

 * clientID - is the client id of the App ID service you created.
 * clientSecret - is the client secret of the App ID service you created.
 * tenantID - is the tenant id of the App ID service you created.
-* version - is the App ID endpoints version, it is defaulted to 4, but if you would like to use a different version then this parameter should be set.
+* version - is the App ID endpoints version, it is defaulted to 4, but if you would like to use a different version of App ID then this parameter should be set.
+This is optional.

 2.